 Community grit bins

-There are several communities in the Falkirk Council area where gradient and geometric difficulty is not a factor.
+There are several communities in the Falkirk Council area where gradient and geometric difficulty are not factors.
 At such locations (eg Grangemouth) it is preferred to locate community grit bins at strategic locations.
-A community grit bin may be provided for each area approximating up to 8 community grit bins per 1 sq kilometre.
+A community grit bin may be provided for each area approximating up to 8 community grit bins per 1 sq kilometer.

 Removal of grit bins